Why No Mention of Dan in Revelation 7?

 The list of the Twelve Tribes of Israel in Revelation 7 omits the tribe of Dan and the half tribe of Ephraim but includes the "tribe of Joseph" and the half tribe of Manasseh.
 What are the implications of this variation of the tribal listings?

-Two Distinct People Groups
+Two Distinct People Groups in Revelation 7

 I am convinced that tedious listings serve an obvious meaning: to clarify that a passage is to be taken literally (and thus within the category of genealogies and numberings found in the Torah and elsewhere).
 As another case in point, Ezekiel's Temple measurements are horrendously detailed; therefore, the most reasonable interpretation is that the Temple will actually be rebuilt during the Kingdom Age.
 Who else would want to tackle the meaning of the text if it were not literal?
 Who would have time or energy to decode it if it were allegorical?
 Tedious detail precludes the "easy out" of allegorical or spiritual interpretation.